 In the wake of the Great Recession of 2008, many low-income women have been essentially locked out of the market for affordable financial products.
 These women are often excluded from traditional bank loans because of low or no credit, or they are gouged with usurious interest rates by predatory lenders.
 Microfinance, the loaning of small amounts (under $50,000) to borrowers with low or no credit, offers a nonprofit solution to this problem.

-Grameen America is the fastest growing microfinance organization in the U.S., and its model of lending to low-income women can have profound impacts on individual lives.
+Grameen America is the fastest growing microfinance organization in the U.S., and its model of microfinance as a feminist strategy, via lending to low-income women, can have profound impacts on individual lives.
 But ultimately, the growing popularity of microfinance in America may be another indicator of the increasingly unstable financial picture for many American families, who can’t get credit, and are patching together an income between part-time jobs, personal enterprises, and small loans.

 To find out more about Grameen America’s efforts to loan money to some of the most marginalized women in our country, I spoke with David Gough, Chief Financial Officer for Grameen America.
 In particular, for philanthropists, I wanted to get Gough’s pitch for how Grameen America’s new Impact Fund is the best bang for your gender equality philanthropy dollar.